 What is colloquialism used for?
 Now that we were able to define colloquialism let's look at some of the reasons one might use it and how.

-Colloquialism in everyday speech
+Colloquialism examples in everyday speech

 You likely use colloquialisms daily.
 Here are a few examples: